Thursday, January 5

 Facts about Tennessee

 Have you ever taken a vacation to Tennessee before?
-Maybe you already live there?
+Maybe you already live there.
 Whichever it may be, you can learn some fun facts about Tennessee right here; just continue to read on.
-Joey and Jinger love learning fun facts about each of the different states in the United States.
-They would like me to share some of those cool fun facts with you!
-Each and every Thursday, I will be posting fun facts about each of the fifty states in the United States.
-The states will be done in alphabetical (ABC) order!
-Last week we posted facts about South Dakota.
-This week we are posting cool facts about Tennessee.
-The countdown is on, only eight (8) more states to blog about!
-Just eight more weeks to go… Yippie!!
+I love learning fun facts about each of the different states in the United States.
+I would love to share some cool, fun facts with you!
+Each Thursday, I will post fun facts about each of the fifty states in the United States.
+The states will be done alphabetically (ABC) order!
+Last week, we posted facts about South Dakota.
+This week, we are posting cool facts about Tennessee.
+You will learn about Tennessee's state flag, bird, and other facts.
+The countdown is on, and there are just eight (8) more states to blog about!

-Did you know that the population of the United States is estimated to be about 334,240,213 people?
+Did you know that the United States's population is estimated to be about 334,240,213 people?
 That is a lot of people living in the U.S.A.

 Tennessee famous person alert:

 Did you know that Wilma Glodean Rudolph was born in Bethlehem, Tennessee?
-Wilma Glodean Rudolph was an Olympic champion, teacher, and a local television host.
-To learn more about Wilma Glodean Rudolph: CLICK HERE
+Wilma Glodean Rudolph was an Olympic champion, teacher, and local television host.
+To learn more about Wilma Glodean Rudolph, CLICK HERE

 Share a cool fact about the state you live in?

-1. A few things Tennessee is known for are: the Great Smoky Mountains, country and blues music, and the Grand Ole Opry.
-A few of the nicknames for the state of Tennessee are: the Volunteer State, Little Chicago, and the Big Bend State.
+1. Tennessee is a treasure trove of unique features.
+It's known for the majestic Great Smoky Mountains, the soulful country and blues music, and the iconic Grand Ole Opry.
+Some of the nicknames for Tennessee are the Volunteer State, Little Chicago, and the Big Bend State.
 The Tennessee state motto is “Agriculture and Commerce”.
-The Tennessee state motto was adopted sometime in 1987.
+This motto, adopted in 1987, reflects the state's rich agricultural and commercial heritage.
 The abbreviation for Tennessee is TN.

-2. The capital of Tennessee is Nashville.
-Nashville officially became the capital of Tennessee in 1843.
-Nashville has an estimated population of about 703,950 people.
+2. Nashville is the capital of Tennessee.
+It officially became the capital in 1843 and has an estimated population of about 703,950 people.

 Remember to ask your parent/caretaker’s permission before clicking on any links!

-4. The Tennessee official state flower is the Iris.
-The Iris is a perennial flowering (wildflowers) plant that can be found growing in various places throughout the state of Tennessee.
-The Irises start blooming during the months of April and May.
-The irises are purple in color!!
+4. The official state flower of Tennessee is the Iris.
+The Iris is a perennial flowering (wildflower) plant that can be found growing in various places throughout the state.
+It starts blooming in April and May and is purple in color!!
 The Iris became the official state flower in 1973.

-5. The current state flag of Tennessee was officially adopted on April 17, 1905.
-Tennessee’s state flag has a red background with a small white stripe and a larger blue stripe on the end of it.
-There is a blue circle in the center of the flag that has three white stars inside it.
-The blue circle has a white border around it.
+5. Tennessee's current state flag was officially adopted on April 17, 1905.
+It has a red background with a small white stripe and a more prominent blue stripe.
+In the center of the flag, a blue circle with three white stars inside it is surrounded by a white border.

-7. Some cool places to visit while in Tennessee are: Dollywood, Graceland, and the Great Smoky Mountains National Park.
+7. Some cool places to visit in Tennessee are Dollywood, Graceland, and the Great Smoky Mountains National Park.

-8. Some animals that live in Tennessee are: coyotes, bats, groundhogs, rattlesnakes, and squirrels.
+8. Animals that live in Tennessee are coyotes, bats, groundhogs, rattlesnakes, and squirrels.

-9. Tennessee can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Tennessee was 113 degrees Fahrenheit in Perryville, Tennessee on August 9, 1930.
-The coldest temperature ever recorded in Tennessee was -32 degrees (32 degrees below zero) Fahrenheit in Mountain City, Tennessee on December 30, 1917.
+9. Tennessee can get very hot or cold, depending on the time of year.
+The hottest temperature ever recorded in Tennessee was 113 degrees Fahrenheit in Perryville, Tennessee, on August 9, 1930.
+The coldest temperature ever recorded in Tennessee was -32 degrees (32 degrees below zero) Fahrenheit in Mountain City, Tennessee, on December 30, 1917.

 Facts about Tennessee